Contributing

 The photo should be of a bird (or birds), not of a scene with a bird (or birds) in it.

-Head shots are OK — I have five on the site already — but only if they convey the essence of the bird, or are particularly striking.
+Head shots are OK — I have some on the site already — but only if they convey the essence of the bird, or are particularly striking.
 This really means I probably won’t use a headshot of a Sparrow, but I possibly would use a headshot of a Hoiho.

 Many birds are found in bush or under canopies.
 This can make the scene quite dark.
 That is not a problem in itself, but the bird needs to be clearly visible.